Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

-Drawing on the findings in~\cite{tekbiyik2020reconfigurable}, we examine the BER performance of RIS-assisted intra-plane ISLs with misalignment fading by employing the same simulation parameters as in \SEC{sec:scintillation}. \FGR{fig:ber_misalignment} demonstrates that significantly high power is needed to maintain the same BER performance level. $250$ dB of additional power is required to keep the \ac{BER} at a level of about $10^{-7}$ when the offset between the centers of the receiver and transmitter antenna beams is around $1$ m.
+In order to ensure reliable communications via \ac{NTN}, it is critical to evaluate possible misalignment effects on RIS-assisted communication systems.
+In our previous work~\cite{tekbiyik2020reconfigurable}, misalignment fading denoted by jitter, $\sigma_{s}$, was considered in \ac{RIS}-aided communications for \acp{ISL}.
+Drawing on the findings in~\cite{tekbiyik2020reconfigurable}, we examine the BER performance of RIS-assisted intra-plane ISLs with misalignment fading by employing the same simulation parameters as in \SEC{sec:scintillation}.
+The rest of simulation parameters is detailed in~\cite{tekbiyik2020reconfigurable}. \FGR{fig:ber_misalignment} demonstrates that significantly high power is needed to maintain the same BER performance level. $250$ dB of additional power is required to keep the \ac{BER} at a level of about $10^{-7}$ when the offset between the centers of the receiver and transmitter antenna beams is around $1$ m.
 The simulation results regarding misalignment fading in \ac{RIS}-assisted communication systems show the necessity for instantaneous beam alignment methodologies, which are still open in the literature.